viverae/kitchen-cabinet/README.md

 end
 ``````

+* The versions in the README may get out of date.
+Please look in lib/kitchen-cabinet/templates for the up-to-date Gemfile.

 The goal of this project is to prevent any manual setup of the cookbook environment.
 We used to copy Gemfiles and other configurations from cookbook to cookbook, making changes as needed.
 That quickly gets messy as things get out of date!
 With `cabinet`, every project starts with the same templated base.

 Install